 I hear a lot from different people who are uncertain how to know what is happening on their n8n instances when they are not there watching them.
-And even if you are there watching the workflows, you do not see what is happening on the active workflows that are being triggered behind the scenes without digging onto the executions.
+And even if you are there watching the workflows, you do not see what is happening on the active workflows triggered behind the scenes without digging into the executions.

 In this article, you will learn how to:

 - Configure your Discord server to receive n8n notifications

 - Create an error workflow in n8n

 - Integrate these workflows into your other workflows